ml-struct-bio/HRA2025/README.md

 # The 2025 Cryo-EM Heterogeneous Reconstruction Algorithm (HRA) Challenge
-Please use the [Discussions](https://github.com/ml-struct-bio/HRA2025/discussions) tab for competition-related discourse.
+Please use the [Discussions](https://github.com/ml-struct-bio/HRA2025/discussions) page for competition-related discourse.
 For more information please see the [competition website](https://ezlab.notion.site/hra).